vincentbernat/bootstrap.c-web/README.md

 bootstrap.c+web
 ===============

+⚠ As any unmaintained project using JS, this one is broken.
+The C part is still interesting.

 `bootstrap.c+web` is a template for simple projects written in C with autotools and exposing a web API.
 It is however mostly an experiment.
 Can it be as useful as projects like